Review of Icebreakers

 ABB propulsion system (Azipod thrusters) will power a new Chinese research icebreaking vessel - the first of this type to be built in China.
 The ship will be equipped with two Azipod VI propulsion units (combined power output 15 MW).

-Each of the ABB's propulsion units consists of an electrical motor connected to a fixed-pitch propeller (mounted on the motor shaft).
+Each of the ABB's propulsion units consists of an electric motor connected to a fixed-pitch propeller (mounted on the motor shaft).
 The thruster is able to turn 360 degrees.

 - The ship's displacement is 14300 tons.